Hanni Berger CEO JOYVIAL

 Another good way to remind yourself is to do it every day at the same time when nothing else would have the potential to come in between.
 This could be intentional breathing the moment you wake up in bed (before even getting up) or reflecting on all the good in your day when turning off the lights at night.
 But again, even this set up initially still needs a reminder (like a sticky note on your nightstand).

 Would it be helpful for us to support you when you create a vision of your healthiest, most JOYful life?
 We’d love to guide you every step of the way in this process and along your journey to reaching that vision.
-Give us a call at 1-866-JOYVIAL or schedule your free discovery session.
+Click the 'Contact' button in the top right corner or simply send us an email to email@example.com to schedule your free discovery session.